 Canadian Imperial had an average balance of C$15 billion from credit cards as of Jan.
 31, its lowest in two years and down from C$15.9 billion two years ago, according to CIBC financial statements.
 CIBC earned C$156 million from card fees in the first quarter, representing about 5 percent of the lender’s revenue.

 CIBC is Canada’s second-biggest credit-card issuer, following Toronto-Dominion, based on total outstanding balances, according to the March 2012 issue of The Nilson Report, a credit-card industry publication.
-CIBC was the largest issuer of Visa Inc. (V) cards based on outstanding balances, the report said, though Royal Bank had the most Visa total volume, purchase volume and purchase transactions.
+CIBC was the largest issuer of Visa Inc. (V:US) cards based on outstanding balances, the report said, though Royal Bank had the most Visa total volume, purchase volume and purchase transactions.

 A loss of the Aeroplan partnership may create other opportunities for Canadian Imperial, according to Alfred DuPuy, a managing director at Interbrand, a London-based brand consultancy.